PopovEvgeniy/txtview/readme.txt

                                              Txt view

-                    The simple tool for printing a text files to console by Popov Evgeniy Alekseyevich
+                    The simple tool for printing a text file to a console by Popov Evgeniy Alekseyevich

-                                           Version 0.8.0.1
+                                           Version 0.8.0.2

 Description and usage

-This program is a simple tool for printing a text files to console.
+This program is a simple tool for printing text files to a console.
 It is similar to Unix “cat” utility.
-Txt view breaking up a large text file to a few pages while it printing to console.
+Txt view breaks up a large text file to a few pages while it prints to console.
 Each page is 25 lines.
-Use Enter key to go to next page.
+Use the Enter key to go to the next page.

 This program takes a target file name as a command-line argument.

 License

-This program distributed under GNU GENERAL PUBLIC LICENSE.
+This program is distributed under GNU GENERAL PUBLIC LICENSE.

 Source code

-The code compiled under Open Watcom.
+The code was compiled under Open Watcom.
 You can compile it with any modern C compiler.
 The source code can compile for a wide range of operating systems, but you need to create a makefile or build a script by yourself.
 I provide the binary files (Dos and Windows) and the makefile for Linux.